jarellano01/youtubify/README.md

-# Youtube-Lists
+# Youtubify

 An app that allows you to store your own lists of of youtube videos separated into separate playlists.
 These playlist can be played directly from the web app and will play in the order in which they are placed in the playlist.

 Libraries and Frameworks
 - Firebase for the database
-    - Will later be replaced with mongo implementing socket.io
+    - Will later be replaced with mongodb implementing socket.io
 - React for the front end
     - Redux for state management
 - Youtube API for searching and selecting Videos